aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/delete/_index.md

 ﻿---
-title: "Delete a Table from a Word Document"
+title: "Delete a table from a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /tables/delete/
-aliases: [/delete-a-table-from-a-word-document/]
 description: "Delete a table from a Word document"
 weight: 50
 ---

-Removes a table from the document node.
+Deletes a table from a Word document.

-## Delete table from Word document REST API
+## Delete a table from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|